 So you’re thinking of making a couple of drinks for Friday night company?
 Or having some friends over on a Saturday afternoon for a barbecue?
 Well why not make them a Mexican Michelada?

-A Mexican Michelada is a very popular beer based cocktail in Mexico.
+A Mexican Michelada is a very popular beer cocktail in Mexico.
 Light and refreshing!
-A Michelada recipe that’s made in Mexico varies on how it’s made depending on what region you’re in.
+However, a Michelada recipe that’s made in Mexico varies on how it’s made depending on what region you’re in.

 In future posts I will add some of these.

 Here’s the thing, this beer cocktail, at first sight or maybe when you hear what the ingredients are, you may do what most everyone does that has never had a Michelada; turn their heads almost in disgust or do the Scooby Doo!
 You know when he is in shock with what Shaggy wants to do! 🙂

 Some of the ingredients involved in making a true Mexican Michelada for those of you that don’t know, can be a little of a shocking factor….but like I always say, everything that looks pleasing and appetizing to the eyes, has to be tried at least once!
 Well trust me, this will NOT be a once in a lifetime taste!